developer-connect-01/user-service/README.md

 ## This is a backend service  of developers connect web application called user service

-We are using spring boot technology mainly using three layer architecture (Controller, Services and Repository)
+We are using spring boot technology mainly using three-layer architecture (Controller, Services, and Repository)

 there are mainly 5 entities are there
 - User